language-org/voice-activ-detect-deepnet/README.md

 # Testing

-Run unit-tests on the code base:
+Run unit-tests on the code base.
+I initialized unit-tests but did not have to implement more than one test.
+You can run unit-tests with:

 ```bash
 pytest src/tests/test_run.py